RiddleAndCode/rtd-docs/docs/getting-started-administrators.md

 This manual describes operations that you can perform with the TMP as an administrator.

+## Note: Reference System

+RIDDLE&CODEs Token Management Platform designed and tested to enable the best User Experience on the following reference system:

+` Windows 10 pro, OS build 19041.985 in combination with Chrome Version 91.0.4472.77 `

+Other Operating Systems and Browser configurations are untested and officially not recommended.
+Please reach outto your RIDDLE&CODE single point of contact for any inquiries about other system and browser configrations.

 ## Register an Approval Device:
 As an admin, you can register an Approval Device for a user and add it to the user group: